 Repurchase agreements are financings (i.e., borrowings) under which we pledge our MBS as collateral to secure loans with repurchase agreement counterparties (i.e., lenders).
 The amount borrowed under a repurchase agreement is limited to a specified percentage of the estimated market value of the pledged collateral.
 The portion of the pledged collateral held by the lender is the margin requirement for that borrowing.
 Repurchase agreements take the form of a sale of the pledged collateral to a lender at an agreed upon price in return for such lender's simultaneous agreement to resell the same securities back to the borrower at a future date (i.e., the maturity of the borrowing) at a higher price.
 The difference between the sale price and repurchase price is the cost, or interest expense, of borrowing under a repurchase agreement.
 Our cost of borrowings under repurchase agreements generally corresponds to LIBOR plus or minus a margin.
 Under our repurchase agreements, we retain beneficial ownership of the pledged collateral, while the lender maintains custody of such collateral.
-At the maturity of a repurchase agreement, we are required to repay the loan and concurrently receive back our pledged collateral or, with the consent of the lender, we may renew such agreement at the then prevailing market interest rate.
+At the maturity of a repurchase agreement at the then prevailing market interest rate.
+Under our repurchase agreement agreement at the then prevailing market interest rate.
 Under our repurchase agreements, a lender may require that we pledge additional assets to such lender (i.e., by initiating a margin call) in the event the estimated fair value of our existing pledged collateral declines below a specified percentage during the term of the borrowing.
 Our pledged collateral fluctuates in value due to, among other things, principal repayments and changes in market interest rates and spreads.
 By maintaining low leverage, we are better able to respond to potential increases in margin requirements.
 To date, we have satisfied all of our margin calls.

 In order to reduce our exposure to counterparty-related risk, we generally seek to diversify our exposure by entering into repurchase agreements with at least four separate lenders with a maximum loan from any lender of no more than three times our stockholders' equity.
 At March 31, 2008, we had master repurchase agreements with 18 separate counterparties and had amounts outstanding under repurchase transactions with 15 such counterparties, with a maximum net exposure (the difference between the amount loaned to us, including interest payable, and the fair value of the securities pledged by us as collateral, including accrued interest on such securities) to any single lender of \$103.4 million.
-In addition, we also enter into Swaps with certain of our repurchase agreement counterparties and other institutions.
+In addition, we also enter into Swaps with certain of our repurchase agreements and other institutions.
 At March 31, 2008, our aggregate maximum net exposure to any single counterparty for repurchase agreements and Swaps was \$149.7 million.